 Just as Bulgaria is often overlooked for its more well-known neighbours, so is Sofia overlooked for the Black Sea coastline or other parts of the country.
 But the country’s capital is very underrated, in my opinion, and it’s well worth taking the time to explore the city instead of just using it as an entry point.

 The level of history here is insane, from pre-Roman to the Communist era, and there’s the unique Square of Tolerance where places of worship of FOUR different religions sit in close proximity to each other.
 Not to mention really good walking tours and beautiful architecture.
 Sofia took me by surprise and reminded me of several different European destinations all at once.
+Taking a guided walking tour is one of the best ways to explore the city, giving you a deeper understanding of what surrounds you.

 Read more: Sofia – Why It Shouldn’t Be Overlooked Or Underrated